 A lovely reader asked me a question about building frustration tolerance in kids with ADHD.
-My response to her got so long that I decided to create a whole post about frustration tolerance.
+My response to her got so long that I decided to create a whole post about helping easily frustrated and angry kids.

 It really got me thinking about how easily frustrated my own ADHD kids can get at times.
-To an outsider, I often think my kids can come across as spoiled and bratty having a tantrum over not wanting to do something.
+To an outsider, our ADHD kids can come across as spoiled and bratty, having a tantrum over not wanting to do something.

 But, we know differently.